-7 All construction materials and equipment must be stored on-site.
+5 The Applicant shall submit a utility plan to the Engineering Department for review and approval.
+BP Eng.
+6 The Applicant shall present type and color building material samples to the Design Review Committee for comment and review-and to Planning Staff final approval.
+BP Plng.
+7 The Applicant shall secure all required approvals under applicable state and local laws for the removal of the street tree on Elmwood Street.
+BP DPW/Plng.
+8 The Applicant shall agree to and sign an Affordable Housing Implementation Plan (AHIP) prior to the issuance of a Building Permit for the project. ВР Housing 9 All construction materials and equipment must be stored on-site.
 If occupancy of the street layout is required, such occupancy must be in conformance with the requirements of the Manual on Uniform Traffic Control Devices and the prior approval of the Traffic and Parking Department must be obtained.
-During Construction T&P 8 The Applicant shall at his expense replace any existing equipment (including, but not limited to street sign poles, signs, traffic signal poles, traffic signal equipment, wheel chair ramps, granite curbing, etc.) and the entire sidewalk immediately abutting the subject property if damaged as a result of construction activity.
-All new sidewalks and driveways must be constructed to DPW standard. СО DPW 9 The Applicant, its successors and/or assigns, shall be responsible for maintenance of both the buildings and all on-site amenities, including landscaping, fencing, lighting, parking areas and storm water systems, ensuring they are clean, well kept and in good and safe working order.
-Perpetual ISD 10 Landscaping should be installed and maintained in compliance with the American Nurserymen's Association Standards.
-Perpetual Plng. / ISD 11 There shall be a minimum of one tree for each 1,000 square feet of required landscaped area under SZO §10.3.
+During Construction T&P 10 The Applicant or Owner shall meet the Fire Prevention Bureau's requirements. СО FP 11 The Applicant shall at his expense replace any existing equipment (including, but not limited to street sign poles, signs, traffic signal poles, traffic signal equipment, wheel chair ramps, granite curbing, etc.) and the entire sidewalk immediately abutting the subject property if damaged as a result of construction activity.
+All new sidewalks and driveways must be constructed to DPW standard. СО DPW 12 There shall be a minimum of one tree for each 1,000 square feet of required landscaped area under SZO §10.3.
 In this case, four (4) trees shall be provided for on site in accordance with SZO §10.6.2.
 If all four (4) trees cannot be located on the project site, the additional trees shall be provided in the form of street trees. СО Plng.
-12 The Applicant shall secure all required approvals from the Superintendent of Highways / Lights & Lines for the removal of the street tree on Elmwood Street.
-BP DPW 13 In coordination with the Superintendent of Highways / Lights & Lines the Applicant shall furnish to and install for the City two (2) new street trees to offset the street tree that will be removed on Elmwood Street. СО DPW 14 Any transformers should be located as not to impact the landscaped area and shall be fully screened. СО Plng.
-15 Trash and recycling bins that are kept outside shall be screened by buildings, fencing, or vegetation that blocks any view of them.
-Perpetual ISD 16 To the extent possible, all exterior lighting must be confined to the subject property, cast light downward and must not intrude, interfere, or spill onto neighboring properties.
-Perpetual ISD
+13 In coordination with the Superintendent of Highways / Lights & Lines the Applicant shall furnish to and install for the City two (2) new street trees in the neighborhood of the project to offset the street tree that will be removed on Elmwood Street. СО DPW 14 Any transformers should be located as not to impact the landscaped area and shall be fully screened. СО Plng.
+15 Written certification of the creation of affordable housing units, any fractional payment required, or alternative methods of compliance, must be obtained from the Housing Department before the issuance of a Certificate of Occupancy. СО Housing